On this page 6

 - County Planning Office business hours are Monday through Friday, 8 AM to 4 PM

-Typical inspection sequence: County guide indicates septic, 911 address, zoning compliance, and then permit issuance; state residential inspections follow foundation, rough-in, and final stages
+Typical sequence: County guide indicates septic, 911 address, zoning compliance, and then permit issuance; state residential inspections follow foundation, rough-in, and final stages

 State residential program allows one free reinspection, then charges additional reinspection fees